-VMware PowerCLI has been in existence for quite some time and over the last 2 years it has been moving at quite a rapid pace.
+VMware PowerCLI has been in existence for quite some time.
 It has traditionally been used to provide PowerShell based command and control functionality within VMware vSphere environments, with particular focus on the ability to create scripted functions for automation purposes.
-Used in conjunction with automation and orchestration tooling, a great many bespoke capabilities are available.
+Used in concert with automation and orchestration tooling, a great many bespoke capabilities are also available.

-Being based on PowerShell, it is also compatible with third party modules, such as those administering Active Directory, to provide an integrated solution across a wide range of products.
+Being based on PowerShell, it can be used in concert with third party modules such as those administering Active Directory to provide an integrated solution across a wide range of products.

-In this blog, I look at PowerCLI’s ability to support VMware Horizon.
+For this blog, I take a look at PowerCLI’s ability to support VMware Horizon.

 Installing VMware PowerCLI

 Installing PowerCLI was once a case of downloading an installer from the VMware Portal and installing the components.
-However, PowerCLI is now published from the PowerShell Gallery on the internet (https://www.powershellgallery.com/packages/VMware.PowerCLI/188.8.131.5280590) permitting installation on a connected PC straight from the PowerShell interface, simply by running:
+However, PowerCLI is now published from the PowerShell Gallery on the internet () allowing installation on a connected PC straight from the PowerShell interface, simply by running:

 Install-Module -Name VMware.PowerCLI

-You might get something like this (accept the default):
+You might then get something like this (just accept the default):